 You'll produce a professionally finished film with the aim of having it screened at a competitive international animation festival before the end of your second year.

 Research and Concept

-The research you will undertake will be a continuation of the film making skills you acquired in the unit ‘Short Film’ and through feedback and tutorials, individual strengths, weaknesses and interests will be identified and students will be guided towards an individual course of study.
-Your research may include expanding your existing technical skills or experimenting with new techniques and to this end, a wide range of approaches to animation production will be examined.
+The research you undertake will be a continuation of the film making skills you acquired in the unit ‘Short Film’ and through feedback and tutorials, individual strengths, weaknesses and interests will be identified and students will be guided towards an individual course of study.
+Your research may include expanding your existing technical skills or experimenting with new techniques and to this end, you'll examine a wide range of approaches to animation production.